Skip to content

 What is a Data Contract?

-A data contract is a versioned YAML file that defines what a dataset promises — its schema, quality rules, freshness SLA, and owner.
+Data contracts are versioned YAML files that define what a dataset promises — its schema, quality rules, freshness SLA, and owner.
 Stored in source control and enforced in CI/CD, contracts prevent breaking changes from reaching downstream consumers and create accountability at team boundaries.
+They turn implicit assumptions ("the orders table will always have an order_id") into explicit, enforceable agreements.
+Learn contracts hands-on at /learn/governance or build /projects/schema-evolution-contracts.

 A data contract is a formal, versioned agreement between a data producer (the team that owns and publishes a dataset) and its consumers (the teams or systems that read it).
 Contracts define not just the structure of the data, but what it promises — quality levels, SLAs, ownership, and breaking-change policy.
 They transform implicit assumptions into explicit, enforceable agreements.